rootisgod/rootisgod/content/posts/2024/2024-05-27-Creating-Proxmox-Templates-with-Ansible.md

 # Creating a Template

 This is what we need to create in Ansible.
-As a note, because Ansible clusters need unique IDs for machines, we can add a unique value to the VMID if we just increment it for each host.
+As a note, because Proxmox clusters need unique IDs for machines across hosts, we can add a unique value to the VMID if we just increment it for each host.

-Also, this is 99% from this guy, massive props, I didnt realise it was this simple: https://github.com/UntouchedWagons/Ubuntu-CloudInit-Docs
+Also, this is 99% from this guy, massive props, I didnt realise it was this easily scriptable: https://github.com/UntouchedWagons/Ubuntu-CloudInit-Docs

 ```yaml